gerjantd/vertx-core-manual-examples/30/README.md

 ## Description

-Merge Wildfly Vert.x Extension example webapp with Wildfly Microprofile Reactive Messaging Kafka quickstart (deploy on Wildfly with Vert.x and Microprofile Reactive Messaging enabled).
+As Module 29, with trivial example of CDI access to vertx instance (29 recap: Merge Wildfly Vert.x Extension example webapp with Wildfly Microprofile Reactive Messaging Kafka quickstart (deploy on Wildfly with Vert.x and Microprofile Reactive Messaging enabled)).

 ## Notes

 * Does not use parent pom.xml unlike module 28.
 * Does not use tests from either example webapp (module 28) or quickstart.
-* No actual access from quickstart to example app (CDI or JNDI).

 ## References